 His own antics and dressing up were no doubt both more truly competitive, spontaneous and artful – and both a better spectator sport and more alluring secret behind closed doors.

-The authoritative news about the opposite of sex from the Ray Mears of the Kama Sutra that shattering, mutual multiple orgasms and post-coital transcendence might be forgeries, or pornographic derivations or kitsch corruptions of a Platonic Form—or idle, vain, bourgeois luxury and constructions one should not be able to afford—had me beetling off crimson-cheeked to discover more.
+The authoritative news about the opposite of sex—from the priggish, Ray Mears of the Kama Sutra—that shattering, mutual multiple orgasms and post-coital transcendence might be forgeries, or pornographic derivations or kitsch corruptions of a Platonic Form—or idle, vain, bourgeois luxury one should not be able to afford—had me beetling off crimson-cheeked to discover more.

-More repentance and hot air about why a doomed affair with someone married—that’d hit me like beer kegs coming off the back of a lorry, conceived in creamy stout-sodden, incestuous social chaos—had run away down the drain in the cellar of The Auld Triangle.
+More penitence and hot air about why a doomed affair with someone married—that’d hit me like beer kegs coming off the back of a lorry, conceived in creamy stout-sodden, incestuous social chaos—had run away down the drain in the pub cellar of The Auld Triangle.

 Should one focus on the news?
-Or annoy the origin (a consummate artist at grabbing deplorable pussies by the short and curlies) by getting more satisfaction elsewhere?
-The more girlfriends I had—most of them fortunate not to encounter the style manual, detached copy editor or art critic, at least not behind closed doors—the more the London tube train tunnel seemed to rattle and roar in misdirection.
+Or annoy the source (a consummate artist at grabbing deplorable pussies by the short and curlies) by getting more satisfaction elsewhere?
+The more girlfriends I had—most of them fortunate not to encounter the detached copy editor or art critic, at least not behind closed doors—the more the London tube train tunnel seemed to rattle and roar in misdirection.